ricebear-org/ricebear-org.github.io/discord.md

 ### Any channel with X suffix

 Alternative to the S channels.
-While Supporters can only see these channels, everyone else can join by being moved into it by a Supporter.
-These channels are geared for music use and use as much data as an internet radio.
+While active Supporters can only join these channels, everyone else can join by being moved into it by a Supporter.
+These channels use as much data as an internet radio.
 Users with extremely weak connections should not use these channels. **Only Discord bot voice output (can use the Opus Music tune and stereo audio output) will take advantage of this bitrate, due to the fact that Discord user clients are restricted to the Opus Voice tune and mono audio output.** The X stands for Xtreme.

 The bitrate and codec is 128 kbps Opus 1.3 CBR.

+### Any channel with XX suffix

+Alternative to the S channels.
+While active Supporters can only join these channels, everyone else can join by being moved into it by a Supporter.
+These channels use as much data as an internet radio.
+Users with extremely weak connections should not use these channels. **Only Discord bot voice output (can use the Opus Music tune and stereo audio output) will take advantage of this bitrate, due to the fact that Discord user clients are restricted to the Opus Voice tune and mono audio output.**

+The bitrate and codec is 256 kbps Opus 1.3 CBR.

 ### Any channel with V suffix